yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/GPT_series.md

 ### GPT-1 Fine Tuning

-To pretrained GPT model can be adopted for different downstream tasks by modifying the inputs format or adding minimal component accordingly.  a task-specific format and then adding minimal component to process the output to get task-specific predictions.
+The pretrained GPT model can be adopted for different downstream tasks by modifying the inputs format or adding minimal component accordingly.
 As summarized in {numref}`chapter_foundation_fig_gpt_gpt_architecture`,
-* For **sequence tasks** such as text classification, the input is passed through the network as-is, and the output linear layer takes the last activation to make a classification decision.
+* For **sequence tasks** such as text classification, the input is passed through the network as-is, and an added the output linear layer takes the last activation to make a classification decision.
 * For **sentence-pair tasks** such as textual entailment, the input that is made up of two sequences is marked with a delimiter, which helps the pre-trained model to know which part is premise or hypothesis in the case of textual entailment.
 Finally, the output linear layer takes the last activation to make a classification decision.
 * For **sentence vector similarity tasks**, we use the model to encode the two differently-ordered sentence pairs separately into two sequence representations, which are added element-wise before being fed into the linear output layer.
 * For tasks like **Question Answering** and **Commonsense Reasoning**, in which we are given a context document $z$, a question $q$, and a set of possible answers $\left\{a_{k}\right\}$, we can concatenate the document context and question with each possible answer.
 Each of these sequences are processed independently with our model and then normalized via a Softmax layer to produce an output distribution over possible answers.